 Of course, no one enters into the pond to gather shellfish nowadays.
 Sengen Taisha Shrine, which contains Wakutama Pond in its precinct, was listed as a UNESCO World Heritage site in 2013 along with Mt.
 Fuji itself.

-I am sure this pond can be enjoyed even if you go there by yourself.
+I am sure Wakutama Pond can be enjoyed even if you go there by yourself.
 But if possible, I hope you will get a tour guide to take you there, because I think he or she can give you more in-depth knowledge about the pond.
+If you are interested in a guided tour in and around Wakutama Pond, please send an e-mail from the Rate/Contact page of this site.